ros2/design/articles/execute_process_refactor.md

 # Refactoring ExecuteProcess in ROS2

 Initially proposed in [114](https://github.com/ros2/launch/issues/114), this document describes changes to `ExecuteProcess` and related classes.
-As initially implemented, some aspects of this are tightly coupled to both the implementation chosen and the assumption that processes will execute only in the local environment of the launch process itself.
+As initially implemented, some aspects of this class are tightly coupled to both the implementation chosen and the assumption that processes will execute only in the local environment of the launch process itself.
-The following changes are designed to provide a more decoupled architecture that will ease support of launching processes locally, remotely, or potentially in containerized environments.
+The following changes are designed to provide a more decoupled architecture that will ease support of launching processes locally, remotely, and potentially in containerized environments.
 Additionally, these changes will support the goal of decoupling the description of an executable from the actual action of executing it.
 These changes are designed so that existing systems may continue to use the interface before these changes without modification; newer systems may find benefits from adapting to the newer syntax, particularly when composing more complicated environments.